Event Writeups

 Strengthening Countervailing Forces through Climate Philanthropy

-On April 3, Rockefeller Philanthropy Advisor’s Shifting Systems Initiative convened more than a hundred funders, practitioners, and allies on climate action at the 2025 Skoll World Forum in Oxford, England.
-Read more in a complete summary report here.
+On April 3, Rockefeller Philanthropy Advisors’ Shifting Systems Initiative convened more than 100 global funders, practitioners, and allies on climate action at the 2025 Skoll World Forum in Oxford, England.

-The event, titled “Strengthening Countervailing Forces Through Climate Philanthropy,” drew participants from around the world to explore how to be responsive, rather than reactive, to the overwhelming challenges of recent months.
-The room overflowed with diverse perspectives and expertise related to the climate emergency, from narrative change to multilateralism to business leadership.
+The event, titled “Strengthening Countervailing Forces Through Climate Philanthropy,” explored how to be responsive, rather than reactive, to the overwhelming challenges of the present.

 Collaborating to BUILD Transformational Change: A Shifting Systems Initiative Summary Report

-As part of this work, Rockefeller Philanthropy Advisors’ Shifting Systems Initiative gathered important stakeholders on the margins of the 79th United Nations General Assembly for its latest workshop, “Collaborating to BUILD Transformational Change.”
+Rockefeller Philanthropy Advisors’ Shifting Systems Initiative gathered important stakeholders on the margins of the 79th United Nations General Assembly for “Collaborating to BUILD Transformational Change.”

-Using lessons gleaned from the Ford Foundation’s BUILD initiative and its longtime leader, Kathy Reich, this workshop explored actionable pathways to accelerate systems change and shared key insights and best practices with participants.
+Using lessons gleaned from the Ford Foundation’s BUILD initiative and its longtime leader, Kathy Reich, the workshop explored actionable pathways to accelerate systems change and shared key insights and best practices with participants.
 Critically, this session dove into both the what and the how of what philanthropy must do to enact change of this magnitude.
-Through rich conversations, the workshop surfaced a number of important themes, topics, and insights that are summarized below.

 Shifting Impact Investing Perspectives: A Skoll World Forum Report